scottobert/exodus-adventure/README.md

 # Exodus Adventure

 A Bible-themed, text-based adventure game based on the stories in Exodus.
-Built with TypeScript and Vite, with unit tests using ts-jest.
+Built with TypeScript and Vite, with unit tests using Vitest.
 Ready for deployment to GitHub Pages.

 ## Getting Started

 - Install dependencies: `npm install`
 - Start development server: `npm run dev`
 - Run tests: `npm test`
+- Run tests in UI: `npm run test:ui`
 - Build for production: `npm run build`

 ## Deployment